FTK Studio: Bringing Martial Arts and Community to Bernal Heights

 Initially, it was challenging for us because we’re both minority-owned, which is relatively unheard of in the karate community.
 For a while, we were known as “Moe’s Girls.”
 And we wore it with a badge of honor, because we love our instructor that much.

 But he said, “No, these girls know what they’re doing.”
 I taught them well; they know the skills.”
 And then it took about five or six years for it to be like, “I don’t know what you did to get these girls, but you are the luckiest man on earth.”
-We’ve built our reputation, and we believe it’s a lot easier because kids tend to be more comfortable with female instructors.
+We’ve built our reputation, and we believe it’s easier because students tend to be more comfortable with female instructors.

 Absolutely.
 And, you know, we love our boys, but we get so excited when we see another little girl walking in.
 It builds your confidence.